My Ubuntu Linux boots into a black screen: GUIDE

 AMD has a proprietary driver called AMDGPU-Pro (note the Pro suffix, because the Open Source driver is called AMDGPU.
 Yes I know, super confusing).

 You can try installing AMDGPU-Pro but I don’t recommend it since a lot of users end up having trouble with it, and if you’re not fluent with the CLI, it gets hard to restore a graphical interface if things go wrong.
 It’s a hit or miss.
-They often will only work on LTS distros.
+And they often will only work on LTS distros.

 The reasons to install AMDGPU-Pro are very specific (you need better OpenCL support, your GPU literally came out yesterday thus is not yet supported by the Open Source driver, you need a specific feature, etc).